-They appear to be happy if kept in a colorful, brightly lit area with sunshine, air and family activities happening around it.
+They appear to be happy if kept in a colorful, brightly lit area with sunshine.
+Big areas filled with air and family activities happening around the macaw parrot.
 If you want your bird to learn you need to be its center of attraction.
 A learning macaw will listen and look at you closely when you speak to it.
 It will constantly dilate its pupils while trying to grasp what you say.
 Sound the word in a loud and clear voice, hesitating slightly between repetitions.

 Macaws are extremely social and loneliness and boredom is not easily accepted by them.
 If you find a flock of macaws in the wild, the easiest way to spot them is through the loud screeching and squawking sounds they make.
 So when we bring them home, we can hardly change what is inherent of their nature.
 They enjoy communicating with others so at your home it begins to do what it would have naturally done in the wild – learn the different communication calls of its flock.